 At InterSci, we believe scientific innovation comes from interdisciplinary work and open conversations.
 We encourage collaboration between scientists of different disciplines, and provide a platform for scientists to share their work with the public and to learn from others.

-InterSci was founded in 2017 by a group of postgraduate students at the University of Edinburgh with an interest in scientific innovation.
+InterSci was founded in 2017 by a group of postgraduate students at the University of Edinburgh with an interest in scientific innovation and science communication.

 Lorna Cudmore, Designer